au-ts/cogent/cogent/INSTALL.md

 1. Test files are in [./tests](./tests).
 Run `make` with relevant targets.

-* `make tests` runs the entire test suite, which is not what you would like to do in most cases.
+* `make tests` runs the entire test suite, which is NOT what you would like to do in most cases.
 * There are individual tests that can be triggered by `make test-*`.
 See `make help` for details.
 * `make examples` builds a group of small but complete Cogent examples.